AndyTheFactory/newspaper4k/docs/user_guide/advanced.rst

                                                                 number_threads=20)

-Here are some examples of how Config objects are passed.
+Here are some examples of how :any:`Configuration` objects are passed.

 .. code-block:: pycon